AbiCarsonBrown/whY/README.md

 A social media that ask the question whY?

-24 hour hackathon project, working in collaboration with <a href="https://github.com/LeightonGuang" target=”_blank” >Leighton Guang</a>.
+24 hour hackathon full-stack project, working in collaboration with <a href="https://github.com/LeightonGuang" target=”_blank” >Leighton Guang</a>.

 ### Screenshots